firsttris/ccu-addon-mui/README.md

 It aims to solve challenges in bridging the gap between the old and the new.

 # Motivation
-Most web-based homematic solutions are outdated and mired in antiquated commonJS code, entangled in the callback chaos.

 Our aim is to craft a cutting edge, simple, yet fast, responsive Web UI as an add-on to your CCU3.

+1. Most web-based homematic solutions are outdated and mired in antiquated commonJS code, entangled in the callback chaos.
+2. I dont want to setup another server like [Mediola](https://www.mediola.com/ccu3) or [Home-Assistant](https://www.home-assistant.io/) to have a state of the Art UI.
+3. Keep the CCU3 alive and bridge the gap from the old to the new.

 # Technology Stack